101digital/auth-user-component/README.md

 If have any item is not existing in `dependencies` of `config.json` file, please find missing one from `src/component.json` and put it to `dependencies`.

-- Third step: Place `LoginComponent` with one template to the Screen.
-Example, if you want place `LoginComponent` to `LoginScreen` with `templateId` is "7c795b14-8ae4-47e0-9a94-162ff71bdf77".
+4. Place `LoginComponent` with one template to the Screen

+- Example, if you want place `LoginComponent` to `LoginScreen` with `templateId` is "7c795b14-8ae4-47e0-9a94-162ff71bdf77".
 Then if user trigger `onPressForgotPassword` button, and you wanna navigate to `ForgotPasswordScreen`

 Note that: `templateId` is one of template defined in `src/component.json`. `ForgotPasswordScreen` is existing with `route` name is `forgot-password-screen`